tuxerman/tuxerman.github.io/pages/05-dabble.md

 The other side to storytelling comes in the form of [photography](http://tuxerman.tumblr.com), another evolving and satisfying hobby.

 ##### Music
-Violin, music, flute.
+**1998**: Oh, look a violin!<br/>
+**2001**: I hate going to violin classes, mum.
+I want a keyboard.
+I like that thing. <br/>
+**2002**: I love this keyboard.
+If only I had my own. <br/>
+**2007**: The drums is where it's at.
+This is so intuitive.
+And the most satisfying thing to play. <br/>
+... <br/>
+**2014**: Oh look, a violin!
+I wonder if I can still play it like old. <br/>
+**2015**: I love the violin.
+Man I know nothing about wind instruments.
+Also, the Irish [whistle](https://en.wikipedia.org/wiki/Tin_whistle) sounds beautiful. <br/>
+**2016**: I absolutely love the damn whistle.
+Oh look, the [bansuri](https://en.wikipedia.org/wiki/Bansuri) is played with the same finger-placement!

 ##### Design, Products and Engineering
 For a while, it was a case of merely having strong opinions about the above.
-Perhaps it was the creative itch, but I decided to do something about it by tinkering about with some good old HTML, CSS and JS (the last time I properly did any of those was in the Windows 98 era).
-This site is one such experiment.
-Moving my blogger blog to a github-pages hosted, [jekyll](http://jekyllrb.com/)-based one is another.
+This site is one experiment where the itch was actually scratched.
+Moving my old blog from blogger to a [newer](http://tuxerman.github.io/anotherbloggerbloke), github-pages hosted one is another.